-The Union Leadership and Activism (ULA) program is an innovative limited-residency track for our master’s degree in Labor Studies at the University of Massachusetts, Amherst.
-Designed for union officers, staff, and activists who work full-time, courses are offered during ten-day residencies in January and July.
-(Click here for information about the ULA program designed especially for educators.)
-Participants enroll in two courses in each residency and complete writing assignments upon returning home.
-Their degree can be completed in two and a half years.
+The Union Leadership and Activism (ULA) programs are innovative, limited-residency tracks for our Master’s degree in Labor Studies.
 Join other labor leaders, staff and activists in camaraderie and solidarity to explore the labor movement — where we’ve been, where we are today, and where we need to be.

-Many unions cover all or some of the costs of attending the ULA program and a limited number of scholarship may be available.
+Many unions cover some or all of the costs of attending the ULA program and a limited number of scholarships may be available.